Secondary Education Degree

 Requirements

-- A GRE score within the last three to five years is a typical requirement
+• A GRE score within the last three to five years

-- Passing scores on the basic and specialized PRAXIS exams in your area of study are often required.
-PRAXIS exams are often substituted for specific exams administered by the candidate's home state.
+• Passing scores on the PRAXIS exams in your area of study

-A Master's Degree can usually be completed in two years, but may take three for some individuals.
-Some colleges offer a fast paced degree that can be completed in a year, but this is filled with intense course loads and work.
+A master's degree can usually be completed in two years but may take longer.
+Some colleges offer accelerated programs, which can be completed in as little a year.

 Accreditation

-What Type of Courses Will I Need for a Master's Degree in Secondary Education?
+Courses Needed for a Master's Degree in Secondary Education

 Law and American Education